eficode-academy/github-actions-katas/labs/04-storing-artifacts.md

 It is possible to store artifacts in Github Actions.
 The `artifact` is the result of the build, in this case the compiled code.

-> This should not be mistaken for proper `artifact management`, but it is useful for making the artifacts built by the pipeline available.
+> This should not be mistaken for proper [artifact management](https://www.eficode.com/blog/artifactory-nexus-proget), but it is useful for making the artifacts built by the pipeline available.

-To deal with artifacts `"Github Actions" Actions`can be used, which can be found on [Github Marketplace](https://github.com/marketplace).
+To deal with artifacts, a `Github Actions Action` can be used, which can be found on [Github Marketplace](https://github.com/marketplace).

-To upload artifacts use the following syntax with `actions/upload-artifact@v2`:
+To upload artifacts use the following syntax with `actions/upload-artifact@v2` [Link to documentation](https://github.com/marketplace/actions/upload-a-build-artifact):

 ```YAML
 - name: Upload a Build Artifact